LCC-CIT/CIS195-CourseMaterials/Labs/Lab01/Lab1Instructions-PersonalBio.md

 ## Submitting your web site

 1. Zip the folder containing your html files and image files.
-2. Upload the zip file using the link for Lab 1 on Moodle.
+2. Upload the zip file using the link for Lab 1 on Canvas.